tock/tock-www/_pages/documentation/walkthrough.md

 Since `reset_handler` is defined in the board-specific crate, that's where we'll start executing.
 However, the first thing it calls is the chip's initialization function (e.g. `sam4l::init()`).
-Chip initialization copies the data section from flash to RAM, zeroes out the BSS section and accounts for any chip errata.
+Chip initialization copies the data section from flash to RAM, zeroes out the BSS section, and accounts for any chip errata.

 We're already running code written in Rust, but it's fairly C-like Rust: